mitraillet/CommitPerHoursServer/README.md

 ### 6. A little thing to know

 When you check the date for one repo by going on `$url/repos/$user/$repos/commits` when the app is running automatically you fill the database with all the commit's dates of this repo.

+## Server up

+You can find here a live of this server by going on :

+This will return all the date in the database : https://commitperhoursserver.herokuapp.com/dates

+This will return all the repo who had already add into the database : https://commitperhoursserver.herokuapp.com/repoAlreadyAdd

+This will return the last hundred dates of the repo you want to check and fill the database with all the commit's date : https://commitperhoursserver.herokuapp.com/repos/$user/$repos/commits (you need to change the $user and the $repo by the uer and the repo you want to see)